Biden’s clock ticks down to a vulnerable time for Europe

 * Published on 19 October 2024

-The US president spent every minute he had in Berlin trying to show that he has still big ambitions for the stage in these last few weeks before he leaves his office in January.
+The US president spent every minute he had in Berlin trying to show that he has still big ambitions for the world stage in these last few weeks before he leaves his office in January.
 Particularly in the Middle East, and Ukraine.

-Biden’s foreign policies has always been centered on European defence, a stark contrast with that of his predecessor Donald Trump, who is now a presidential candidate for 2024.
+Biden’s policies has always been centered on European defence, a stark contrast with that of his predecessor Donald Trump, who is now a presidential candidate for 2024.

-As it did 80 years earlier, looks to the US as a leader and for military support.
+As it did 80 years earlier, Europe looks to the US as a leader and for military support.

 But Biden said that there was still much more to be done.
 “We must continue until Ukraine achieves a just and lasting peace… We must maintain our support.”